 type Newzones into the search field, and hit enter)

-Alberta College of Art and Design (ACAD) – Newzones Gallery of Contemporary Art Graduating Scholarship
+Alberta University of the Arts (AUARTS) – Newzones Gallery of Contemporary Art Graduating Scholarship

-A yearly scholarship is awarded to a graduating ACAD student in painting, drawing or sculpture.
+A yearly scholarship is awarded to a graduating AUARTS student in painting, drawing or sculpture.

 Contemporary Calgary is a destination dedicated to contemporary and modern art.
 We are responding to a growing movement in Calgary and invite Calgarians to explore, discover and imagine.
 With the emphasis of profiling all art of our times, as well as its infulences and predecessors, we hope to present outstanding, challenging and ground breaking works.
 We began as a collaboration of visual arts partners including the Institute of Modern and Contemporary Art (IMCA), the Art Gallery of Calgary (AGC) and the Museum of Modern Contemporary Art (MOCA) in co-operation with members of the Calgary visual arts community.